The-RG-Archive/lifeinvader.com/README.md

 - How it is if pressed: https://imgur.com/XH53vjp
 - How it should be https://imgur.com/KxayObr

+What is fronm Rockstar Games and what was added by us?
+- All pages inside the "profile" folder are from Rockstar Games **Exept the example page** it is used to show how you could create your own custom pages and for testing of new features.
+- Index.html is **NOT** from Rockstar Game it is made by us to make the website more user friendly the original index would just load a random page.
+- Login.html and Logoff.html are **NOT** from Rockstar Games but from us to enable social club features like profile pictures and names the pictures have been grabbed from social club.
+- 404.html and page404.html are **NOT** from Rockstar Games they where made for the github website.
+- The page/custom folder is **NOT** from Rockstar Games it contains files for the 404.html, page404.html, Logoff.html, Login.html, Index.html
+- Some scripts inside the "page" folder contain code for our custom pages and to reenable features.

 All rights to these pages to to Rockstar Games and Take Two Interactive.